peterprib/node-red-contrib-prib-functions/README.md

 ------------------------------------------------------------

 # Version

+0.10.2 Transform validate for array source, bug fixes on transform and add improvems to array 2 messages.
+Added node for levenshtein Distance

 0.10.1 Real time weighted moving average, levenshtein Distance, for test allow testing of "infinity","-infinity" and "NaN" in JSON.